derek73/python-nameparser/README.rst

 Release Log
 -----------

+    * 0.3 - May ?, 2014
+        - Refactor configuration to simplify modifications to constants
+        - use unicode_literals to simplify Python 2 & 3 support.
     * 0.2.10 - May 6, 2014
         - If name is only a title and one part, assume it's a last name instead of a first name. (`#7 <https://github.com/derek73/python-nameparser/issues/7>`_).
         - Add some judicial and other common titles.